 This is no secret.
 In fact it is evident among nearly all SaaS marketers and among those enterprise corporations that spend a huge amount of time and money on their sales and marketing activities.
 Yet, for many mid-level companies, especially SaaS startups, determining what percentage of revenue they should invest into marketing and sales remains a challenge.

-According to a 2014 Gartner Research study, companies spent on average 10.2% of their annual 2014 revenue on overall marketing, with 50% of companies planning to increase to an average of 10.4% in the following year.
+According to Gartner CMO Spend Survey 2018-19, companies spend 11.2% of their revenue on marketing services and more than 60% of them are going to increase their marketing budget in 2019.
 10% - this is the magic number that you will probably hear whenever you ask how much of your revenue you should allocate to sales and marketing.
 However, is that really true for all companies and all industries?

 No. The percentage of revenue invested into sales and marketing varies by each individual company and industry.
 For example, companies in highly competitive industries, such as SaaS, retail, consumer products or pharmaceuticals often spend 20 to 50 percent of their revenue on marketing.

 In 2016-2017, Mindbody (40%), Salesforce (49%), Tableau (58%), Bottomline Technologies (24,5%), Microsoft (17%) and other enormous, well established companies had marketing and sales budgets that were greater than 14% of revenue, some of them spending as much as 50%.

 So, while the 10% figure may be right for some companies and industries, it is definitely not a one-size-fits-all figure and here are some examples to prove this point: